plone/documentation/about/contributing.rst

 The *default* branch points to the current version of Plone.

 Documentation changes that are valid for multiple versions of Plone can be done by making multiple pull requests, or by :doc:`cherry-picking </about/cherrypicking>` which may be easier to do when branches are widely different.

-When all this seems alien and strange, just note in your pull request that you think this is valid for other versions of Plone as well, and the documentation team will take care of doing the technical stuff.
+When all this seems complicated, note in your pull request that you think this is valid for other versions of Plone as well, and the documentation team will take care.

 Editing the documentation on GitHub